2002 World Series: Giants

 The Giants would return to the postseason the following season under new manager Felipe Alou with a 100 win season (the first time in ten years), but they would lose in the NLDS to the Florida Marlins, a Wild Card team that later won the World Series championship.
 After a second-place finish in 2004, the Giants had losing seasons for the next four years, and they replaced Alou with Bruce Bochy in 2007.
 After losing 90 games in 2008, the Giants won 88 games for a surprising third-place finish in 2009.
 Building on their 2009 season, the Giants returned to the postseason in 2010 as a Divisional Winner team, defeating the Braves in the NLDS, and the Phillies in the NLCS en route to the World Series, where they defeated the Rangers in five games, earning the long-awaited championship they could not reach in 2002.
-In 2012, after fighting back from down two games to none in the NLDS against the Cincinnati Reds (led by Baker) and down three games to one against the defending World Series Champions, the St. Louis Cardinals in the NLCS, they swept the Detroit Tigers for their second World Series Championship in three years.
+In 2012, after fighting back from down two games to none in the NLDS against the Cincinnati Reds (led by Baker) and down three games to one against the defending World Series Champion St. Louis Cardinals in the NLCS, they swept the Detroit Tigers for their second World Series Championship in three years.
 In 2014, the Giants added their third title in five seasons by defeating the Kansas City Royals in seven games.

 Of the players from the 2002 Giants (excluding previous World Series champions Liván Hernández, Robb Nen and Reggie Sanders), only Scott Eyre and Pedro Feliz went on to win a World Series ring with another team.
 Eyre and Feliz became teammates on the 2008 Philadelphia Phillies world championship team.
-By the time San Francisco won their first World Series in 2010, there were no members on the from the 2002 squad on that team.
+There were no members of the 2002 squad on any of the three championship squads of the 2010's; Bonds retired in 2007, Aurilia retired in 2009 (the year before the Giants' first title in San Francisco), and Joe Nathan, who pitched in less than four innings for the Giants in the regular season, didn't return to the team until his final season in 2016.

 Barry Bonds

 In terms of personal accolades, Barry Bonds would break Hank Aaron's all-time homerun record in 2007.
 Bonds also won two more National League MVPs in 2003 and 2004, extending his record for most MVP Awards to seven.
-Bonds would enter free agency at the end of the 2007 season for the first time since coming over from Pittsburg to San Francisco in 1993, but there were no teams interested in signing him.
+Bonds would enter free agency at the end of the 2007 season for the first time since coming over from Pittsburgh to San Francisco in 1993, but there were no teams interested in signing him.
 Bonds would not play another major league game after the 2007 season.
-He retired as one of the greatest players in MLB history to never to win a championship, along with Ted Williams and Ty Cobb.
+He retired as one of the greatest players in MLB history to never to win a championship, along with Ted Williams and Ty Cobb, with the three straight NLCS trips in 1990, 1991, and 1992 with Pittsburgh and 2002 being his only real shot at a World Series in his 21-year career.